Waterproof Fabrics Buying Guide

 The North Face produces DryVent in 2 layer and 2.5 layer constructions, allowing them to maximise protection, performance and comfort across a wide range of outdoor products.

-- 2.5 layer with 'dry touch' textured print inside
+- 2 layer has a drop lining while 2.5 layer has 'dry touch' textured print inside

-- Dry touch print raises fabric from the skin for enhanced comfort and faster vapour transfer
+- Dry touch print in 2.5 layer raises fabric from the skin for comfort & faster vapour transfer

-- Offers lightness and performance in the lower price spectrum
+- 2.5 layer offers minimal weight & excellent performance in the lower price spectrum

 H2No is Patagonia's own-brand waterproof fabric.
 All H2No fabrics undergo the 'Killer Wash', a proprietary wet flex test which simulates a lifetime of use and abuse.
 Their Performance Standard dictates that fabrics must have a hydrostatic head of 20,000mm before and 10,000mm after the Killer Wash (though many specific H2No fabrics will exceed these figures).
 The standard applies from their top-end mountaineering shells down to their classic rain jackets made with everyday use in mind.